Lakshmibai Rajwade: Life

-Lakshmibai Rajwade was born as Lakshmi Joshi in 1887 to Sir Moropant Joshi, a lawyer, and political activist from the Central Provinces and Berar, and Lady Yashodabai Joshi.
+Lakshmibai Rajwade was born as Lakshmi Joshi in 1887 to Sir Moropant Vishvanath Joshi, a lawyer, and political activist from the Central Provinces and Berar, and Lady Yashodabai Joshi.
 She studied medicine at the Grant Medical College in Bombay, and continued her education in England, with the support of Gopal Krishna Gokhale.
-She married Major General C. R. Rajwade, the erstwhile ruler of the Gwalior state, and was given the title of 'Rani' (queen) of Gwalior.
+She married Major General C. R. Rajwade, the erstwhile noble of the Gwalior state, and was given the title of 'Rani' (queen) of Gwalior.
 Rajwade was a widower, and she adopted his six children, consisting of four sons and two daughters.
 She died in 1984.

 Work

 Rajwade practised medicine in Bombay throughout her career.